TrustworthyComputing/csaw_esc_2022/README.md

 ## Overview

-The 15<sup>th</sup> annual Embedded Security Challenge (ESC) returns in 2022!!
-We are proud to announce another exciting and educational global competition as a part of NYU's [CSAW](https://www.csaw.io/).
-CSAW was established by the Department of Computer Science and Engineering at NYU Tandon School of Engineering and is the most comprehensive student-run cyber security event in the world, featuring international competitions, workshops, and industry events.
+The Embedded Security Challenge (ESC) returns in 2022 for the 15<sup>th</sup> time, and we are proud to announce another exciting and educational global competition!
+ESC is part of [CSAW](https://www.csaw.io/), which is founded by the department of Computer Science and Engineering at NYU Tandon School of Engineering, and is the most comprehensive student-run cyber security event in the world, featuring international competitions, workshops, and industry events.

 ESC 2022 will be held in four regions: US-Canada, Europe, Middle East & North Africa, and India, with the finals taking place on 9-12 November 2022.